Ivor the Engine: Mrs Griffiths

 Mrs Griffiths is a member of the Welsh Antiquarian Society and a passionate believer in Dragons.
 She first came to seeking Jones the Steam in hopes of finding Idris the dragon, after hearing that dragons had been sighted in Llannyog.
 Idris had already run away by this point after learning that people were looking for him so Jones misled Mrs Griffiths into giving up the search by pretending to be an insane person who spoke to railway engines (Ivor enhanced Jones' performance by not blowing his own whistle).

 When Idris' home Smoke Hill lost its heat, Jones and Ivor took Idris to see Mrs Griffiths in her shop in Llanmadd.
 After seeing Idris and his brethren, and Ivor's self-whistling, Mrs Griffiths apologises to Jones for thinking him mad and agrees to help the dragons.
-Mrs Griffiths and her fellows at the Antiquarian Society hire Mr Hughes the Gasworks to fit out Smoke Hill with gas heating and in the series one finale Smoke Hill, now a gas-fired volcano, is reignited and all the characters sing in gladness.
-However, the gas-heating includes a gas meter that only takes half-crowns, which are no longer "legal tender".
+Mrs Griffiths and her fellows at the Antiquarian Society hire Mr Hughes the Gasworks to fit out Smoke Hill with gas heating and in the series one finale Smoke Hill, now a gas-fired volcano, is reignited and all the characters sing in gladness, but the gas-heating includes a gas meter that only takes half-crowns, which are no longer "legal tender".
 On a few occasions, the gas meter runs out and Jones and Ivor have to search high and low for more half crowns.

 Eventually, they use up all the half crowns in their part of Wales so they return to Mrs Griffiths for help, but Jones leaves Ivor alone in a siding while he speaks to Mrs Griffiths and two of the dragons, who were in Ivor's firebox, decide to fly about the town.
 They come across a statue of St. George famously slaying a dragon.
 The dragons, being quite young and naïve, attack St George's statue with jets of fire in the hope of saving the dragon.
 When Mrs Griffiths and Jones the Steam arrive, she - being horrified by the sight of two dragons attacking the statue - accuses them of vandalism and tells Jones to take them away.

 Juggernaut

 The Juggernaut is a diesel rail lorry made out of bits, bobs and flanged wheels, which appears towards the end of the series.
-Due to its inadequate brakes, it runs down a hill and falls into the lake soon after starting service, nearly killing Idris, whom it was carrying on a chestnut barrow.
+Due to its shoddy brakes, it runs away down a hill and falls into the lake soon after starting service, nearly killing Idris, whom it was carrying on a chestnut barrow.

 Books

 Ivor the Engine was published by Abelard Schuman in 1962.

-Six story books, based upon the TV series were published in the 1970s and reprinted in 2006/07:
+Six story books, based upon the TV series, were published in the 1970s and reprinted in 2006/07: